June 4, 2019

 If that number seems negligible, consider that for the average independent pharmacy, that’s between $70,800 and $212,400 annually.
 And that’s without having to invest any more of your time and effort into your business.

 You probably already realize the challenges of getting a favorable contract when you’re going it alone.
-But having just any old GPO negotiating on your behalf might not be much better.
+But having just any old group purchasing organization negotiating on your behalf might not be much better.

 Negotiators who have formal training or extensive experience will be able to get you a better cost of inventory, better rebates, and better terms on your wholesaler contract.

-You should look for a purchasing organization with experienced negotiators that will not only get you a good deal in general, but a good deal for you.
+Look for a purchasing organization with experienced negotiators that will not only get you a good deal in general, but a good deal for your pharmacy.
 Don’t settle for a uniform approach, and instead insist on a fair, custom-fit agreement.
+Many GPOs present you with a contract they’ve already arranged and negotiated before ever considering your unique needs and desires.
+The best GPOs make negotiating, evaluating, and deciding on a new contract a collaborative approach–with you always holding the reins.
+They consult you, provide you with expert analysis and recommendations, and then they let you make the decision that’s right for you.

 When negotiating a salary, you wouldn’t settle for the first offer.
-Similarly, a GPO shouldn’t just receive one wholesaler bid on your behalf and call it a day.
+Similarly, a group purchasing organization shouldn’t just receive one wholesaler bid on your behalf and call it a day.

 By sourcing bids from multiple wholesalers, your purchasing organization motivates competition in the market.
-They will be incentivized to lower their prices to beat out the other offers, and you will have more control over the terms of your contract.
+They will be incentivized to lower their prices to beat out the other offers, and you’ll have more control over the terms of your contract.

 Even after you’ve committed to a primary wholesaler, they know you could be enticed away in the future.
 Because they are eager to keep your business, you have a power that you didn’t have when you negotiated as a solo pharmacy.